-Make your library requests, borrow from a friend, download those Kindle books so you’ll be ready to read at reading time.
+Make your library requests, borrow from a friend, download those ebooks so you’ll be ready to read at reading time.
 Good reading comes to those who plan ahead.

-4. Quit it.
-Grown-ups shouldn’t finish books they’re not enjoying.
+DNFing is the single best thing you can do for your reading life.
 You don’t have to suffer through a book.
 Read what you love, read what you want to read, read indulgently, read aspirationally, but reading should never be torture.

-Keep a book in your purse, or your glove compartment, and download the free Kindle app, Fill that waiting time with reading.
+Keep a book in your purse, or your glove compartment.
+Keep ebooks on your phone with Overdrive or the Kindle app.
+Fill that waiting time with reading.

 You’ll always have a book ready to suit your current mood.
 Bonus: having multiple books going makes it much easier to keep a book in your purse, or on your nightstand, or in the car so it’s ready when you are.